 The Best Areas to Stay in Lisbon

-Terracotta tiles cascading down steep hillsides, pastel-washed buildings, grand neo-classical architecture, cafes, restaurants and bars spilling customers out onto sun-kissed sidewalks.
-Lisbon, one of Europe’s most famous old capitals, is renowned equally for its beauty, its culture and its laid-back ambience.
+Terracotta tiles cascading down hillsides, grand neo-classical architecture, cafes spilling onto sun-kissed sidewalks...
+Lisbon is renowned equally for its beauty, its culture and its laid-back ambience.

-Once slightly overlooked on the mainstream tourist trail, in the last couple of decades Lisbon’s popularity among foreign visitors has enjoyed a renaissance.
-The boom in budget airlines across Europe has put it firmly on the city break map, attracting everyone from trendy young hipsters drawn to the famous nightlife, to cultural aficionados eager to soak up the famous architecture and picturesque skylines.
+Once overlooked on the main tourist trail, Lisbon is enjoying a renaissance among foreign visitors.
+Europe's budget airline boom put this old capital firmly on the map, attracting everyone from trendy young hipsters drawn for the nightlife, to cultural aficionados eager to soak up the architecture and skylines.

 Something to be sure of when visiting any city is to always have great travel insurance from a reputable brand such as Avanti Travel Insurance click here to find out more.